Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 black-eyed peas

-• Black-eyed peas: Black-eyed peas serve as the hearty base of this dish, It has a unique rich flavor and texture.
+• Black-eyed peas: Black-eyed peas serve as the hearty base of this dish, the have a unique rich flavor and texture.

-• Smoked turkey neck: Smoked meat, in this case smoked turkey necks adds a smoky, savory depth that enhances the overall taste.
+• Smoked turkey neck: Smoked meat, in this case smoked turkey necks, adds a smoky depth that enhances the overall taste.
 Feel free to use any smoked meat of your choice (Ham-hock, Smoked Turkey Wings, etc)

-• Bacon Bacon adds an extra layer of flavor that enhances the overall taste of the dish.
+• Bacon Bacon adds an extra layer of flavor that enhances the overall dish.

 • Onion Onion infuses the dish with a sweet and aromatic foundation.

-• Chicken broth Chicken broth serves as the liquid foundation that enriches the black-eyed peas.
+• Chicken broth Chicken broth serves as the liquid that enriches the black-eyed peas.

 • Water Water balances the broth, ensuring the beans cook to tender perfection.